statonlab/tripal_dev_seed/documentation/loading_BLAST.md

 * **Blast XML File Extension** - If you provided a path to the xml file instead of uploading a file directly, this would be the time to specify the file extension.
 This would typically be set to **xml.**
 * **Number of hits to be parsed** - Set this value to **10.**

+Other fields may be left at their default values or empty.
 Click **Import File** at the bottom of the page.
 You will need to run the job provided.

 # Viewing BLAST Results